cramjaco/Chesapeake_Mainstem_2019_Fractions_Analysis/README.md

   * `BreakawayAlphaDiversity`: Calculations of alpha diversity using the breakaway package.
 Called by `ConventioanlAlpha.Rmd`
   * `ConventionalAlpha.Rmd` All of the alpha diversity calculations, including the ones for the manuscript.
      Note that we settled on sharing Breakaway richness, Shannon Diversity and Evenness (Breakawy/Shannon)
+  * `Exemplars.Rmd` Gives an example of the abundance patterns of one microbe at one site.
+Used in proposals but not the manuscript.
+  * `AllMicrobesFigures.qmd`: Plots of total microbial abundance per L and per mg of particles.
+  * `MockExplore.Rmd`: Provides a sanity check of the mock community data.
+In the manuscript, I mostly go so far as to say "looks good" but anyone is welcome to explore these more.
+  * `OstensiblyFree`: Exploration of the bacteria that are "free living" in that they comprise at least 1% of the microbial community.
+Here I show that *all* of these microbes are also found on some particle size fractions.
+  *

+* Archive